YukkuriC/YetAnotherDuckovMod/AlienGuns/README_en.md

     -   The higher bullets' armor-piercing level they have, the more stages they will split and spread.'
 -   M107 STORM(#3)
     -   Shoots high-penetration <span style="color=purple">**space**</span> beam, which reflects on obstacle surfaces.
+-   Smarter MCX Spear(#4)
+    -   "RTX ON!"
+    -   MCX Spear featuring a totally upgraded fire control system, marking enemies near the crosshair in ADS mode and applying tracking feature to bullets.
+Additionally, every fifth bullets and the last five bullets are replaced with different colored tracer rounds to indicate the user's remaining ammo.